toine512/matrix_reloaded_ctrl/README.md

 ### Remote Controlled

 In a streaming setup you'll want to integrate the display to your automation system.
 A direct TCP connection from your automation bot to the [command interface](#command-interface) is meant to control an always running instance of this software.
-In this use case it is up to the system the software is running on to maintain it up, reachable and connected to LAN and WAN as any service.
+In this use case it is up to the system the software is running on to maintain it up, reachable and connected to LAN and WAN, as any service.
 On the other hand, the automation bot (Node-RED as an example) sends purely functional commands.

 The most basic command line to launch with the remote control interface enabled is: \
 `matrix_display.py --command-port 6666` \